sschr15/metabolism/README.md

 ## Usage
 First, run `bun install`.
-To run `bun start`, or to run with Node.JS `bun startNode` (doesn't currently work entirely correctly).
+To run with Bun, run `bun start` - or to run with Node.JS, run `bun startNode` (doesn't currently work entirely correctly).

 There are two key concepts - providers and goals.
 Providers are metadata sources, and goals are metadata targets.
 For example, the `piston-meta` provider provides data to the `net.minecraft` goal.